JanekWilczewski/Loops--Exercises_for_beginners/README.md

 Tasks are not mine, I did not invent them!
 But I would like someone to look at it and say what I am doing wrong and what I can improve.

-A separate file contains content for all tasks
+A separate file contains content for all tasks.